PRIVACY POLICY

 Stand: 08.12.2023

 In accordance with Art.
-13 DS-GVO, we will inform you of the legal basis for our data processing.
-If the legal basis is not mentioned in the data protection declaration, the following applies: The legal basis for obtaining consent is Article 6 Paragraph 1 Letter a and Article 7 GDPR as well as Article 9 Paragraph 2 Letter a and Article 7 DS-GVO, the legal basis for processing to fulfill our services and implementation of contractual measures as well as answering inquiries is Article 6 Paragraph 1 lit. b DS-GVO, the legal basis for processing to fulfill our legal obligations is Article 6 Paragraph 1 lit. c GDPR, and the legal basis for processing to safeguard our legitimate interests is Article 6 Paragraph 1 lit. f GDPR.
-In the event that vital interests of the data subject or another natural person require the processing of personal data, Article 6 Paragraph 1 lit. d GDPR serves as the legal basis.
+13 GDPR, we will inform you of the legal basis for our data processing.
+If the legal basis is not mentioned in the data protection declaration, the following applies: The legal basis for obtaining consent is Art.
+6 Para.
+1 lit. a and Art.
+7 GDPR as well as Art.
+9 Para.
+2 lit. a and Art.
+7 GDPR, the legal basis for processing to fulfill our services and carry out contractual measures as well as answering inquiries is Art.
+6 Para.
+1 lit. b GDPR, the legal basis for processing to fulfill our legal obligations is Art.
+6 Para.
+1 lit. c GDPR, and the legal basis for processing to protect our legitimate interests is Art.
+6 Para.
+1 lit. f GDPR.
+In the event that vital interests of the data subject or another natural person require the processing of personal data, Art.
+6 Para.
+1 lit. d GDPR serves as the legal basis.

-We ask you to inform yourself regularly about the content of our data protection declaration.
-We will adapt the data protection declaration as soon as the changes in the data processing we carry out make this necessary.
+We ask you to regularly inform yourself about the content of our data protection declaration.
+We will adapt the data protection declaration as soon as changes to the data processing we carry out make this necessary.
 We will inform you as soon as the changes require your cooperation (e.g. consent) or other individual notification.

 3.1.
 In accordance with Art.
-32 DS-GVO, taking into account the state of the art, the implementation costs and the type, scope, circumstances and purposes of the processing as well as the different probability of occurrence and severity of the risk for the rights and freedoms of natural persons, appropriate technical and organizational measures to ensure a level of protection appropriate to the risk.
-The measures include, in particular, securing the confidentiality, integrity and availability of data by controlling physical access to the data, as well as access, input, transfer, securing availability and their separation.
-Furthermore, we have set up procedures that ensure that the rights of data subjects are exercised, that data is deleted and that data is reacted to when it is at risk.
-Furthermore, we already take the protection of personal data into account during the development or selection of hardware, software and processes, in accordance with the principle of data protection through technology design and through data protection-friendly default settings (Art.
-25 DS-GVO).
+32 GDPR, we take appropriate technical and organizational measures to ensure a level of protection appropriate to the risk, taking into account the state of the art, the implementation costs and the nature, scope, circumstances and purposes of the processing as well as the varying likelihood of occurrence and severity of the risk to the rights and freedoms of natural persons.
+The measures include in particular ensuring the confidentiality, integrity and availability of data by controlling physical access to the data, as well as the access, input, transfer, securing the availability and separation of data.
+Furthermore, we have set up procedures that ensure the exercise of data subject rights, deletion of data and response to threats to data.
+Furthermore, we take the protection of personal data into account when developing or selecting hardware, software and procedures, in accordance with the principle of data protection through technology design and through data protection-friendly default settings (Art.
+25 GDPR).

 4.1.
-If, as part of our processing, we disclose data to other people and companies (contract processors or third parties), transmit it to them or otherwise grant them access to the data, this is only done on the basis of legal permission (e.g. if the data is transmitted to third parties, as to payment service providers, pursuant to Art.
+If, as part of our processing, we disclose data to other persons and companies (contract processors or third parties), transmit it to them or otherwise grant them access to the data, this will only be done on the basis of a legal permission (e.g. if a transmission of the data to third parties, such as payment service providers, is necessary to fulfil the contract in accordance with Art.
 6 Para.
-1 lit. b DS-GVO is required for the fulfillment of the contract), you have consented, a legal obligation provides for this or on the basis of our legitimate interests (e.g. when using agents, web hosts, etc. ).
+1 lit. b GDPR), you have consented, a legal obligation provides for this or on the basis of our legitimate interests (e.g. when using agents, web hosts, etc.).

 4.2.
-If we commission third parties to process data on the basis of a so-called "order processing contract", this is done on the basis of Art.
-28 DS-GVO.
+If we commission third parties to process data on the basis of a so-called “order processing agreement”, this is done on the basis of Art.
+28 GDPR.

 5. Transfers to third countries

-If we process data in a third country (i.e. outside the European Union (EU) or the European Economic Area (EEA)) or this happens as part of the use of third-party services or disclosure or transmission of data to third parties, this only takes place if it is to fulfill our (pre)contractual obligations, on the basis of your consent, on the basis of a legal obligation or on the basis of our legitimate interests.
-Subject to legal or contractual permissions, we only process or have the data processed in a third country if the special requirements of Art.
+If we process data in a third country (i.e. outside the European Union (EU) or the European Economic Area (EEA)) or if this occurs as part of the use of third-party services or disclosure or transmission of data to third parties, this will only occur if it is necessary to fulfil our (pre)contractual obligations, on the basis of your consent, due to a legal obligation or on the basis of our legitimate interests.
+Subject to legal or contractual permissions, we only process or have data processed in a third country if the special requirements of Art.
 44 ff.
-DS-GVO are met.
-This means that the processing takes place, for example, on the basis of special guarantees, such as the officially recognized determination of a data protection level corresponding to that of the EU (e.g. for the USA through the "Privacy Shield") or compliance with officially recognized special contractual obligations (so-called "standard contractual clauses").
+GDPR are met.
+This means that the processing takes place, for example, on the basis of special guarantees, such as the officially recognised determination of a data protection level corresponding to that of the EU (e.g. for the USA through the “Privacy Shield”) or compliance with officially recognised special contractual obligations (so-called “standard contractual clauses”).

-6.1.
-You have the right to request confirmation as to whether the data in question is being processed and to request information about this data as well as further information and a copy of the data in accordance with Art.
-15 DS-GVO.
+6.1 You have the right to request confirmation as to whether or not data concerning you is being processed and to obtain information about this data as well as further information and a copy of the data in accordance with Art.
+15 GDPR.

 6.2.
-You have accordingly.
-Art.
-16 DS-GVO the right to request the completion of the data concerning you or the correction of incorrect data concerning you.
+In accordance with Art.
+16 GDPR, you have the right to request that the data concerning you be completed or that inaccurate data concerning you be corrected.

-6.4.
-You have the right to request that you receive the data that you have provided to us in accordance with Art.
-20 DS-GVO and to request their transmission to other responsible parties.
+6.4 You have the right to request that the data concerning you that you have made available to us be received in accordance with Art.
+20 GDPR and to request that it be transmitted to other responsible parties.

 6.5.
-You also have the right, in accordance with Art.
-77 GDPR, to lodge a complaint with the competent supervisory authority.
+You also have the right to lodge a complaint with the competent supervisory authority in accordance with Art.
+77 GDPR.

-You have the right to revoke your consent in accordance with Article 7 (3) GDPR with effect for the future.
+You have the right to revoke any consent you have given in accordance with Art.
+7 Para.
+3 GDPR with effect for the future.

-You can object to the future processing of data relating to you at any time in accordance with Art.
+You can object to the future processing of data concerning you at any time in accordance with Art.
 21 GDPR.
 The objection can be made in particular against processing for direct marketing purposes.

 9. Collection of access data and log files

-9.1 We collect data on every access to the server on which this service is located (so-called server log files) on the basis of our legitimate interests within the meaning of Article 6 (1) (f) GDPR.
-The access data includes the path of the accessed website, associated files, date and time of access, amount of data transferred, notification of successful access, browser type and version, the user's operating system, referrer URL (the previously visited page), IP address and the requesting provider as well as other browser header data.
+9.1.
+Based on our legitimate interests within the meaning of Art.
+6 (1) (f) GDPR, we collect data about every access to the server on which this service is located (so-called server log files).
+The access data includes the path of the website accessed, files linked to it, the date and time of access, the amount of data transferred, a message about successful access, the browser type and version, the user's operating system, the referrer URL (the previously visited page), the IP address and the requesting provider, as well as other browser header data.

-9.2 Log file information is stored for security reasons (e.g. to clarify misuse or fraud) for a period of 6 months and then deleted.
-Data whose further storage is required for evidence purposes are excluded from deletion until the respective incident has been finally clarified.
-In principle, this data will not be passed on to third parties unless it is necessary to pursue our claims or there is a legal obligation to do so in accordance with Article 6 (1) (c) GDPR.
+9.2.
+Log file information is stored for security reasons (e.g. to investigate misuse or fraud) for a period of 6 months and then deleted.
+Data that needs to be stored for evidentiary purposes is exempt from deletion until the respective incident has been finally clarified.
+This data is generally not passed on to third parties unless it is necessary to pursue our claims or there is a legal obligation to do so in accordance with Art.
+6 (1) (c) GDPR.

-We provide technologies from us or from third parties that are not only used to provide a function within our online offer, but also serve exclusively or additionally to analyze user behavior, tracking, optimizing our marketing activities or other purposes mainly in our cookie policy.
+Technologies from us or third parties that are not only used to provide a function within our online offering, but also exclusively or additionally serve to analyze user behavior, track, optimize our marketing activities or other purposes, are mainly presented in our Cookie Policy.

 11. Cookies

-Information on the cookies we use can be found in our cookie policy.
+Information about the cookies we use can be found primarily in our Cookie Policy.

 12. Deletion, anonymization and retention of data

 12.1.
-The data processed by us will be deleted in accordance with Art.
-17 DS-GVO.
-Unless expressly stated in this data protection declaration, the data stored by us will be deleted as soon as they are no longer required for their intended purpose and the deletion in particular does not conflict with any statutory storage requirements.
-If the data is not deleted because its processing is required for other and legally permissible purposes, the processing will be restricted.
-This means that the data will be blocked and not processed for other purposes.
+The data we process is deleted in accordance with Art.
+17 GDPR.
+Unless expressly stated in this data protection declaration, the data stored by us is deleted as soon as it is no longer required for its intended purpose and, in particular, there are no statutory retention periods that prevent deletion.
+If the data is not deleted because its processing is required for other legally permissible purposes, processing will be restricted.
+This means that the data is blocked and not processed for other purposes.

 12.2.
-Instead of deleting your data, we may anonymize it in such a way that it is irreversibly impossible to trace it back to individuals in the future.
+Instead of deleting your data, we may anonymize it in such a way that it is irreversibly impossible to restore the personal reference in the future.

-12.3 According to the legal requirements, storage is carried out in particular for 6 years in accordance with Section 257 (1) HGB (books, inventories, opening balance sheets, annual financial statements, commercial letters, accounting documents, etc.) and for 10 years in accordance with Section 147 (1) AO (books , records, management reports, accounting documents, commercial and business letters, documents relevant to taxation, etc.).
+12.3 In accordance with legal requirements, records will be retained for 6 years in accordance with Section 257 Para.
+1 of the German Commercial Code (HGB) (commercial books, inventories, opening balance sheets, annual financial statements, commercial letters, accounting documents, etc.) and for 10 years in accordance with Section 147 Para.
+1 of the German Fiscal Code (books, records, management reports, accounting documents, commercial and business letters, documents relevant for taxation, etc.).

 13. Provision of contractual services

 13.1.
-We process inventory data (e.g. salutation, first and last name, title, residential address or company address) as well as contract data (e.g. subject matter of the contract, user name or payment information) for the purpose of fulfilling our contractual obligations and services in accordance with Article 6 Paragraph 1 lit. b GDPR .
+We process inventory data (e.g. salutation, first and last name, title, residential address or company address) and contract data (e.g. subject matter of the contract, user name or payment information) for the purpose of fulfilling our contractual obligations and services in accordance with Art.
+6 Paragraph 1 Letter b of GDPR.
 The information marked as mandatory in online forms is required for the conclusion of the contract.

 13.2.
-As part of the provision of our contractual obligations and services - especially in the context of ticketing - we generally create user accounts.
-In particular, the user accounts enable you to view the orders you have placed.
-As part of the registration, you will be informed of the required mandatory information.
+As part of the performance of our contractual obligations and services - particularly in the context of ticketing - we generally create user accounts.
+The user accounts enable you in particular to view the orders you have placed.
+The required mandatory information will be communicated to you during registration.
 The user accounts are not public and cannot be indexed by search engines.
-As part of the deletion of your user account (see No. 13.3. below), we will irretrievably remove all data stored by you or by us during the contract period from all systems.
-It is therefore your responsibility to back up your data upon termination or before the 3 years have expired.
+When your user account is deleted (see no. 13.3 below), we will irretrievably remove all data stored by you or by us during the term of the contract from all systems.
+It is therefore your responsibility to back up your data upon termination or before the 3-year period has expired.

 13.3.
-Your user account and all the data it contains (e.g. order data) will generally be deleted after 3 years after registration or at any time after you have given notice of termination, apart from the deletion there are storage obligations for commercial or tax reasons in particular in accordance with Article 6 (1) lit c DS-GVO.
+Your user account and all data contained therein (e.g. order data) will generally be deleted after 3 years from registration or at any time after termination by you.
+In addition, deletion is prevented by retention obligations for commercial or tax law reasons in particular in accordance with Art.
+6 (1) (c) GDPR.

-14. Visiting trade fairs or events, site surveillance, recordings (outside the online offer)
+14. Visiting trade fairs or events, monitoring the site, recordings (outside the online offer)

 14.1.
 Film, television and photo recordings are usually made at trade fairs and other events.
-The data is processed on the basis of our legitimate interests in accordance with Article 6 Paragraph 1 Letter f) GDPR (public relations/marketing purposes).
-The recordings may be published to present our activities on our websites and in social media channels and/or in print media.
-We will provide you with further information on the respective processing - if necessary - on the day of the respective trade fair or event or in individual cases in advance.
+The data is processed based on our legitimate interests in accordance with Art.
+6 Paragraph 1 Letter f) GDPR (public relations/marketing purposes).
+The recordings may be published on our websites, in social media channels and/or in print media to present our activities.
+We will provide you with further information on the respective processing - if necessary - on the day of the trade fair or event or in advance in individual cases.

 14.2.
 At trade fairs and other events, we usually use surveillance cameras with a recording function on the premises.
 We save the recordings made.
-The recordings are only stored for as long as they are required for the purposes mentioned below.
-In the present case, the data will be deleted after a period of 72 hours - after 3 days.
-The processing takes place in accordance with Section 4 Paragraph 1 Clause 1 Nos.
-2 and 3 BDSG or, if applicable, in accordance with Article 6 Paragraph 1 Letter f) GDPR in the context of exercising our house rights or to protect our legitimate interests or insofar as it is necessary to fulfill a legal obligation to which we are subject (cf. Art.
-6 Para.
-1 lit. c) GDPR, e.g. to preserve evidence).
-Processing in accordance with Section 4, Paragraph 1, Clause 1, Nos.
-2 and 3 BDSG takes place in accordance with Section 4, Paragraph 1, Clause 2, No. 1 BDSG to protect the life, health or freedom of persons on the premises (visitors).
-Furthermore, we have a legitimate interest in deterring possible criminals and in securing evidence in the event of an attempted or completed criminal offense against us or a visitor.
-There is therefore a legitimate interest in preventing and, if necessary, prosecuting criminal offenses.
-We will provide you with further information on the respective processing - if necessary - on the day of the respective trade fair or event or in individual cases in advance.
+The recordings are only saved as long as they are needed for the purposes stated below.
+In this case, the data is deleted after a period of 72 hours - after 3 days.
+The processing takes place in accordance with Section 4 Paragraph 1 Sentence 1 Nos.
+2 and 3 BDSG or, if applicable, in accordance with Art.
+6 Paragraph 1 Letter f) GDPR within the scope of exercising our house rules or to protect our legitimate interests or insofar as it is necessary to fulfil a legal obligation to which we are subject (cf. Art.
+6 Paragraph 1 Letter c) GDPR, e.g. to secure evidence).
+The processing in accordance with Section 4 Paragraph 1 Sentence 1 Nos.
+2 and 3 BDSG takes place in accordance with Section 4 Paragraph 1 Sentence 2 No. 1 BDSG to protect the life, health or freedom of the persons on the premises (visitors).
+We also have a legitimate interest in deterring potential criminals and in securing evidence in the event of an attempted or completed crime to our detriment or to the detriment of a visitor.
+There is therefore a legitimate interest in preventing and, if necessary, prosecuting crimes.
+We will provide you with further information on the respective processing - if necessary - on the day of the trade fair or event or, in individual cases, in advance.

 15. Contact

 15.1.
-When you contact us (by contact form, telephone, fax, post or e-mail), your data will be processed to process your request and to process it in accordance with Article 6 (1) (b) GDPR.
+When you contact us (via contact form, telephone, fax, post or email), your data will be processed to process your request and handle it in accordance with Art.
+6 Paragraph 1 Letter b of GDPR.
 The information marked as mandatory in the contact form is required to process your request.

 15.2.
-We usually delete inquiries 3 months after they have been received, but at the latest if they have been answered.
-In the case of legal storage obligations to be observed, the data will be deleted after they have expired (6 years under commercial law / 10 years under tax law).
+We generally delete enquiries 3 months after receipt, but no later than when they have been answered.
+In the case of statutory retention periods that must be observed, the data will be deleted after their expiry (6 years under commercial law / 10 years under tax law).

 15.3.
-You can object to the use of your personal data for advertising purposes at any time, either as a whole or for individual measures, without incurring any costs other than the transmission costs according to the basic rates.
+You can object to the use of your personal data for advertising purposes at any time in whole or in respect of individual measures without incurring any costs other than the transmission costs according to the basic rates.

-Subject to the legal requirements of Section 7 (3) UWG, we are authorised to use the email address you provided when concluding the contract for direct advertising for our own similar goods or services.
+Under the legal requirements of Section 7 Paragraph 3 of the German Act Against Unfair Competition (UWG), we are entitled to use the email address you provided when concluding the contract for direct advertising for our own similar goods or services.
 You will receive these product recommendations from us regardless of whether you have subscribed to a newsletter.

-If you do not wish to receive such recommendations from us by e-mail, you can object to the use of your address for this purpose at any time without incurring any costs other than the transmission costs according to the basic rates.
-A message in text form is sufficient for this.
-Of course, each e-mail always contains an unsubscribe link.
+If you do not wish to receive such recommendations from us by email, you can object to the use of your address for this purpose at any time without incurring any costs other than the transmission costs according to the basic rates.
+A notification in text form is sufficient for this.
+Of course, every email always contains an unsubscribe link.

 16. Integration of share buttons for sharing content in social networks

-We do not use any social plug-ins from social networks that collect data on our websites.
-In order to enable the uncomplicated sharing of content on our websites in social media, the so-called Shariff solution is used for our share buttons (further information on this can be found at: https://www.heise.de/ct/artikel/ Shariff-Social-Media-Buttons-mit-Datenschutz-2467514.html).
+We do not use any social plug-ins from social networks on our websites that collect data.
+To enable the uncomplicated sharing of content on our websites in social media, the so-called Shariff solution is used for our share buttons (further information can be found at: https://www.heise.de/ct/artikel/Shariff-Social-Media-Buttons-mit-Datenschutz-2467514.html).

 This prevents our users' data from being passed on to social networks without their knowledge when they visit our websites.
-The share buttons according to the Shariff solution only create a link to the corresponding social network on request – ie only after the user clicks on a share button.
-The user can then share the content of our websites with other users, provided that he is logged in to the corresponding social network.
+The share buttons according to the Shariff solution only create a link to the corresponding social network on request - i.e. only after the user has clicked on a share button.
+The user can then share the content of our websites with other users, provided that they are logged in to the relevant social network.
 This process is slightly different for each social network.
 After clicking on the share button, the content to be shared as well as the IP address and the general header information of the user's browser are transmitted to the respective social network.
-We would like to point out that we have no knowledge of the content of the (personal) data that is subsequently transmitted or how it is used by the social networks.
+We would like to point out that we have no knowledge of the content of the (personal) data transmitted subsequently or how it is used by the social networks.

-The share buttons described above are offered for the following social networks in accordance with the Shariff solution:
+For the following social networks, the share buttons described above are offered according to the Shariff solution:

 Provider: Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland